 Information about the Library to help new students at Drew University.

 Make sure to plan to use the Library -- both our website and our in-person resources (when accessible).
 Why?
 Because it's good for you and your GPA!
 Studies showthat students who use the Library and its website have higher than average GPAs and are more likely to graduate on time than students who do not use the library.

 Many people once thought of a "library" as a book warehouse but that has changed dramatically.
 At Drew you'll find lots more than books--there's group study space, research help, the Center for Academic Excellence (CAE) and so much more.

 When we say "library" we mean more than just the books and buildings.
 A library is:

 The websitewith search tools, online books, journals, streaming videos, and tutorials.

 The librarians, staff, and students ready to help you get started with papers and projects, find and use information, and help you get the grades you want.

-Our building may be closed, but a library is more than just a building.
+Our library is more than just a building.
 You can connect virtually with our librarians and staff and access millions of books and many services and resources online.

 Since 1925, The New Yorker is a weekly magazine with a signature mix of reporting on national and international politics and culture, humor and cartoons, fiction and poetry, and reviews and criticism of books, movies, theatre, classical and popular music, television, art, and fashion.
 Access from 1925-present